ptiede/ptiede.github.io/software.md

 # Software

+!!! tip
+    For a complete list of projects please see my [GitHub page](https://github.com/ptiede?tab=overview&from=2024-08-01&to=2024-08-31).

 I am an avid proponent of open source software and have started numerous projects used by telescopes such as the Event Horizon Telescope.
-I am also one of the leaders of the [EHTJulia organization](https://github.com/EHTJulia), which is a collection of Julia packages for analyzing any VLBI data, but is currently focused on the Event Horizon Telescope and potential future upgrades including the ngEHT and BHEX projects.
+I am also one of the leaders of the [EHTJulia organization](https://github.com/EHTJulia).
+EHTJulia is currently focused on the Event Horizon Telescope and potential future upgrades including the ngEHT and BHEX projects, but does work for other arrays including the GMVA and VLBA.
-Below I highlight some of the core software projects I have worked on.

-For a complete list of projects please see my [GitHub page](https://github.com/ptiede?tab=overview&from=2024-08-01&to=2024-08-31).

 ## Comrade